Valaa-Technologies/valaa-vault/README.md

 - concepts: `event sourcing`, `distributed infrastructure`, `es6`

-### @valos/raem provides Valaa Resources And Events Model `ValOS-RAEM` (/vælɑːɹɛem/)
+### @valos/raem provides ValOS Resources And Events Model `ValOS-RAEM` (/vælɑːɹɛem/)

-Provides the central Valaa technologies: the Valaa Resource Model and the Valaa Event Model.
-Provides the connection between these in the form of `reducers` which convert event streams into in-memory Valaa resources and their updates.
-Provides schema definitions for `Resource` and other essential Valaa resource model interfaces.
+Provides the central ValOS technologies: the ValOS Resource Model and the ValOS Event Model.
+Provides the connection between these in the form of `reducers` which convert event streams into in-memory ValOS resources and their updates.
+Provides schema definitions for `Resource` and other essential ValOS resource model interfaces.
 Provides a kuery language `VALK` for accessing and making limited manipulations to the resources.
 Provides the low level APIs for manipulating partitions.
-Implements `ghost instancing` for the Valaa resource model;
+Implements `ghost instancing` for the ValOS resource model;
 a generalization extension of the traditional prototypical inheritance which recursively inherits the sub-components of the prototype as transparent but selectively modifiable `ghosts`.
 Provides referential